RobertBernstein/OdysseyRegistration/README.md

 ## TODO

+> [!tip]
-1. I rolled back to EF 4.4 to make sure everything worked.
+> TODO: rolled back to EF 4.4 to make sure everything worked.
 See if the code works as-is with EF 6.x.

+> [!tip]
-1. Create Elmah test DB
+> TODO: Create Elmah test DB

 ## 08/04/2024